-Box 7.8: Evidence on Administrative Devolution of Courts in Wales
+Box 7.8: Administrative Devolution of Courts in Wales

-The operation of the Administrative Court in Wales is a good example of how the courts can be increasingly devolved in an administrative sense within Her Majesty's Courts and Tribunal Service, rather than to a devolved separate tier of governmentrather than legislative sense.
+The operation of the Administrative Court in Wales is a good example of how the courts can be increasingly devolved in an administrative sense.

 Until 1999, Administrative Court cases could only be issued and heard in London.
 In the last 10 years, active steps have been taken to ensure that Administrative Court claims can be issued, managed and heard out of London; and, in particular, that decisions affecting people in Wales are administered and heard in Wales.